Sohaib-Frontend1/ToDoList/README.md

 ## Tech Stack

 - HTML5
-- CSS3 with Flexbox
+- CSS3 with Flexbox and Grid
 - Vanilla JavaScript
 - Browser LocalStorage API
+## Live Demo

+You can try the app here: [https://muhammad-front-enddeveloper.github.io/ToDoList](https://muhammad-front-enddeveloper.github.io/ToDoList)

-## How to Run
+## How to Use

-1. Open the project on GitHub pages on this link: https://muhammad-front-enddeveloper.github.io/ToDoList
-2. Add Tasks, Delete tasks you don't need, Write notes, Mark tasks you did.
+1. Type your task in the input field and press `Enter` or click `Add`
+2. Click on a task to mark it as complete
+3. Click the delete icon to remove a task
+4. Your tasks will be saved automatically

+## License

+This project is licensed under the MIT License.